-I was frantically praying, hoping that this trip in the clouds, isn’t the last that I ever have!
+I was frantically praying, hoping that this trip in the clouds isn’t the last that I ever have!
 The driver however seemed totally unaware of my petrified state.
-He happily chatted with hubby, while playing some hit numbers on the radio and taking an uphill turn every ten minutes.
+He happily chatted with hubby, while playing some hit numbers on the tape and taking an uphill turn every ten minutes.
 As we went higher, the fog thickened and all I prayed was to survive this.

 The views at the top were breathtaking, but by the time I reached there, I had lost all my interest in seeing the shrine on top.
 As the rain continued to pour, we couldn’t even spend the time walking around.

 As luck would have it, when we inquired about Kudremukh, we were explained that the summer had caused a major wildfire in the forest and hence the sanctuary was closed for tourists currently.